 It would be related to that community group, and often you’ll be the only podcaster that somebody has ever engaged with so they might be quite interested to listen to your show.

 Here is what Alban recommends—

-They’re not cheap, but for $800 you can probably get about another hundred listeners.
-That sounds very expensive but if you think about it the average podcast is only getting about 150 listeners per episode.
-So, if you’re doing above that, you’re actually above average.
-And if you think about all the time and effort you’re putting in to getting some listeners, especially in the beginning, spending maybe $800 to get a firm foundation of a hundred listeners, people who can give you feedback and actually help your podcast grow is worth that money especially if you have created a podcast that converts and will lead to sales down the line.
+They’re not cheap, but for $800, you can probably get about another hundred listeners.
+That sounds very expensive, but if you think about it, the average podcast is only getting about 150 listeners per episode.
+So, if you’re above that, you’re above average.
+And if you think about all the time and effort you’re putting into getting some listeners, especially in the beginning, spending maybe $800 to get a firm foundation of a hundred listeners, people who can give you feedback and actually help your podcast grow is worth that money especially if you have created a podcast that converts and will lead to sales down the line.

 How to deal with content shock in the podcast space

 Alban says there are fewer than a million podcasts in existence.

 The average podcaster will podcast only for a few months of actually putting out new content.

 Quite a lot of the podcasts that are being created are not really focused on a deep understanding of content, a deep understanding of certain subject matter.